 Furthermore, the sole domestic bank that facilitates banking for the Unit will not facilitate inflows of funds that are coming out of Iran for the Citizenship by Investment Program.

 Pursuant to the formerly stated developments, the Unit shall not be accepting citizenship by investment applications from Iranian citizens resident in Iran and elsewhere.

 Please be guided accordingly.”

-St. Lucia is the first Citizenship by Investment Program to impose a ban on Iranian applicants.
-Countries such as Antigua & Barbuda and St Kitts & Nevis only receive applications from Iranian citizens under specific criteria.
+Saint Lucia is the first Citizenship by Investment Program to impose a ban on Iranian applicants.
+Countries such as Antigua & Barbuda and Saint Kitts & Nevis only receive applications from Iranian citizens under specific criteria.

 Over the past years, Savory & Partners has accompanied and assisted an important number of Iranian families in obtaining their second citizenship and passport through investment in the European Union and the Caribbean.
 Contact us today for a free consultation and learn about all benefits of a Second Citizenship and Passport.